NoahDomingues/OFDR-Extractor/README.md

-## OFDR Game Extractor v1.0
+## OFP Game Extractor v1.1

-OFDR Extractor is a simple tool to unpack the game files of **[Operation Flashpoint: Dragon Rising](https://en.wikipedia.org/wiki/Operation_Flashpoint:_Dragon_Rising)**, a realistic, tactical mil-sim shooter game released by [Codemasters](https://www.codemasters.com) in 2009.
+OFP Extractor is a simple tool to unpack the game files of **[Operation Flashpoint: Dragon Rising](https://en.wikipedia.org/wiki/Operation_Flashpoint:_Dragon_Rising)** and **[Operation Flashpoint: Red River](https://en.wikipedia.org/wiki/Operation_Flashpoint:_Red_River)**, both realistic, tactical mil-sim shooter games released by [Codemasters](https://www.codemasters.com) in 2009 and 2011 respectively.
 This tool is designed to decompress, decrypt, and extract files from the `win_000` archives in the game installation folder (inside these archives is where most of the game's content is stored).

-Download the `OFDR Extractor.exe` file below, place it in your game installation folder, and run it.
+Download the `OFP Extractor.exe` file below, place it in your game installation folder, and run it.
 The files will be extracted to the `_extract` folder in your game installation directory.
-There will be approximately 5GB of extracted files on total (slightly more than 5GB).
+There will be approximately 5GB of extracted files on total (slightly more than 5GB) for Dragon Rising, and under 3GB for Red River.

 Currently, **some files extracted by this tool will be corrupted** to a degree, particularly larger XML files (over 256KB).
 Most of the files I have been able to check (other XMLs, and audio files) have remained intact, however.